-We expect our expenses to increase substantially in connection with our ongoing research and development activities.
-We anticipate that our expenses will increase substantially if and as we:
+We expect our expenses will continue to increase in connection with our ongoing research and development activities and the expansion of our internal cGMP manufacturing capabilities.
+Furthermore, we anticipate that our expenses will continue to increase if and as we:

-- file clinical trial applications with global regulatory agencies and initiate clinical studies for our two programs in Huntington's disease and our program in Duchenne Muscular Dystrophy; - conduct research and continue preclinical development of the discovery targets and advance additional programs into development; - make strategic investments in manufacturing processes and formulations; - develop manufacturing capabilities through outsourcing and a scalable manufacturing facility; - maintain our intellectual property portfolio and consider the acquisition of complementary intellectual property; - seek and obtain regulatory approvals for our product candidates; and - establish and build capabilities to market, manufacture and distribute our product candidates.
+- continue to conduct our two Phase 1b/2a clinical trials evaluating our product candidates WVE-120101 and WVE-120102 in patients with HD and our Phase 1 clinical trial evaluating our product candidate WVE-210201 in patients with DMD; - conduct research and preclinical development of discovery targets and advance additional programs into clinical development; - file clinical trial applications with global regulatory agencies and conduct clinical trials for our programs; - make strategic investments in expanding our research and development platform capabilities and in optimizing our manufacturing processes and formulations; - further expand our manufacturing capabilities through our internal facility and our CMOs; - maintain our intellectual property portfolio and consider the acquisition of complementary intellectual property; - seek and obtain regulatory approvals for our product candidates; and - establish and build capabilities to market, distribute and sell our product candidates.